-The Financial Aid Office has developed a single scholarship application form encompassing a variety of separate scholarships from private endowed funds but disbursed through ASUMH.
+The Office of Scholarships and Financial Aid has developed a single scholarship application form encompassing a variety of separate scholarships from private endowed funds but disbursed through ASUMH.
 While the requirements for these scholarships are generally similar, the award amounts may vary.

 The deadline for applying for scholarships through ASUMH's General Scholarship Application is April 1.
 Both incoming and current students are eligible to apply.
-The application may be found on the Financial Aid page of the ASUMH Website under "Scholarships" or may be picked up in the Financial Aid Office located in Roller Hall.
+The application may be found on the Financial Aid page of the ASUMH Website under "Scholarships".

 In addition, the Financial Aid Office maintains a list on its Web page of other scholarship Websites.
-Some of these have paper applications available at the Financial Aid Office or the student may apply online at the scholarship Website in most instances.
 This list of Websites is updated frequently as new notifications are received.

 Students should check their student email accounts frequently.
-The Financial Aid Office posts any pertinent information relating to financial aid and scholarships, deadlines or other information as a blanket student email so that notification is promptly available.
+The Office of Scholarships and Financial Aid posts any pertinent information relating to financial aid and scholarships, deadlines or other information as a blanket student email so that notification is promptly available.